This guide is getting a much-needed update for 2023.

 If you came to this guide trying to ‘buy roofing leads’, or looking for some kind of quick fix – please listen:

-- That’s why OWNING your marketing, and all the assets to your marketing
+- That’s why OWNING your marketing and all the assets to your marketing is the best way to go about growing your business and lead flow.

 2 Quick Examples of BAD DEALS in roofing lead generation

-- Example: You’re basically renting your website, it’s just $600 dollars a month, they build everything etc, but then when you try to discontinue the contract, you own nothing.
-The website’s not yours, the content they wrote isn’t yours, and all your left with is a blank domain, once the contract is up.
+- Example: You’re basically renting your website, it’s just $600 dollars a month, they build everything, etc, but then when you try to discontinue the contract, you own nothing.
+The website’s not yours, the content they wrote isn’t yours, and all you are left with is a blank domain, once the contract is up.
 Ouch!

 Own Your Marketing